Peyronie’s Surgery for Penile Curvature

-Peyronie’s disease surgery is considered if a patient meets four criteria:
+Peyronie’s surgery is considered if a patient meets four criteria:

-- Severity.
-The most important factor when Peyronie’s surgery is considered.
-Only when Peyronie’s disease seriously limits sexual function with severe and constant erectile dysfunction is it worth the risks and rewards – and expense – of Peyronie’s surgery.
+• Severity.
+This is the most important factor when Peyronies surgery is considered.
+Only when Peyronie’s disease seriously limits sexual function, or is causing severe and constant pain,or severe and constant erectile dysfunction (ED), is it worth the risks – and expense – of Peyronies surgery.
+While men do report immediate improvement after this kind of penis surgery, these results are often temporary.
+Long-term improvement is not too common.

-- Time and opportunity.
-At least 12-18 months from the start of Peyronie’s disease should have lapsed for healing and repair to occur.
+• Time and opportunity.
+At least 12-18 months from the start of Peyronie’s disease should have lapsed to allow for healing and repair to occur.
+Doing Peyronies surgery too early after onset of the disease does not allow adequate for the body to repair the PD scar, which happens in about half of the time.

-- Non-response to therapy.
-During the 12-18 months wait a man can use a variety of drug and natural Peyronie’s treatment options to assist healing.
+• Non-response to therapy.
+During the 12-18 months waiting time a man can use a variety of drug and natural Peyronie’s treatment options to assist healing.

-- Stability.
+• Stability.
 Surgical outcomes are best for men whose condition has not improved or worsened for a while.
-Peyronies disease surgeon performing a grafting procedure into the penile tissue

 If your Peyronie’s penis is causing sexual distress, you might be interested in the in-depth and detailed discussion and loads of helpful information found in Dr. Herazy’s second book, “Peyronie’s Disease and Sex.”